RiccardoMoro/FreeDrawView/README.md

     This method redraw all the undone segments <br /> <br />

 <br />
+You can set: <br/>
-You can set a PathDrawnListener to be notified every time a new path is drawn or a PathRedoUndoCountChangeListener to be notified when the undo or redo count changes. <br />
+* PathDrawnListener to be notified every time the user starts finishes drawing a line. <br />
+* PathRedoUndoCountChangeListener to be notified when the undo or redo count changes. <br />
 <br />

 License
 --------

-    Copyright 2016 Riccardo Moro.
+    Copyright 2017 Riccardo Moro.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.